 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Atlanta, the Harris Chiles neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, the Harris Chiles neighborhood stands out for having an average per capita income lower than 98.5% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Harris Chiles neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.5% of the neighborhoods in America.

 Also, if you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 19.0% of the Harris Chiles neighborhood's commuters ride the train to and from work each day, which is more than we found in 97.1% of America's neighborhoods.